Floorp-Projects/Floorp/intl/docs/locale_startup.rst

 There are two primary data types involved in negotiating locales during startup:
 `requested` and `available`.
-Throughout the startup different sources for this lists become available, and in result the values for those lists changes.
+Throughout the startup different sources for this lists become available, and in result the values for those lists change.

 Data Sources
 ------------